Su Hui (politician)

-Su Hui (苏辉; born May 1956) is a Chinese politician and leader of the Taiwan Democratic Self-Government League (Taimeng).
+Su Hui (苏辉; born May 1956) is a Chinese politician and leader of the Taiwan Democratic Self-Government League (TDSL).

 Biography

-Su was born to Cai Xiao, a native of Tainan, Taiwan and former Taimeng chairman.
+Su is the daughter of Cai Xiao, a native of Tainan, Taiwan and former TDSL Chairman.

-From 1978 to 1982, Su majored in Finance in the Central University of Finance and Economics.
+From 1978 to 1982, Su majored in finance at the Central University of Finance and Economics.

 In 1982, she started working at the Beijing Municipal Finance Bureau, where she later held multiple leadership positions.